zikula-modules/MediaModule/Resources/docs/permissions.md

 # Permissions

-You can restrict access to the Media Module using the default Zikula Permission system.
+The Media Module uses a custom permission system for collections.
+For licenses, watermarks and settings, the default Zikula permission system ist used.
+You may configure permissions through the Permissions Module as usual.